helmholtz-analytics/heat/contributing.md

 git checkout -b features/123-boolean-operators
 ```

 * Commit locally as you progress (`git add` and `git commit`) Use a properly formatted commit message, write tests that fail before your change and pass afterward, run all the tests locally and in parallel for different process counts (`mpirun -np <PROCESSES>`).
-Be sure to document any changed behavior in docstrings, keeping to HeAT's docstring standard (explained below).
+Be sure to document any changed behavior in docstrings, keeping to HeAT's [docstring standard](https://github.com/helmholtz-analytics/heat/blob/504-docstring-formatting/doc/source/documentation_howto.rst).

 #### Publishing your Contributions